makersacademy/bowling-challenge/README.md

 -----------
 - You can follow the Heroku link at the top of this Readme for a live version of this app
 - You can launch a local version of the app by typing `ruby server.rb` in the application's root folder
-- You can run the tests locally by typing `open SpecRunner.html` in the application's root folder
+- You can run the tests locally by typing `open SpecRunner.html` in the application's root folder after starting the Ruby server

 Tests:
 ------